On the energy-critical quadratic nonlinear Schr\"odinger system with three waves: Preliminaries

 Let $ \psi(\xi) $ be a radial smooth function supported in the ball $ \{ \xi \in \R^6 : \vert \xi \vert \le \frac{11}{10} \} $ and equal to 1 on the ball $ \{ \xi \in \R^6 : \vert \xi \vert \le 1 \} $.
 For each number $ N > 0 $, we define the Fourier multipliers

 and similarly $ P_{< N} $ and $ P_{\ge N} $.
 We also define

 whenever $ M < N $.
 We usually use this multipliers when $M$ and $N$ are dyadic numbers.
 It is worth saying that all summations over $M$ or $N$ are understood to be over dyadic numbers.
-Like all Fourier multipliers, the Littlewood-Paley operators commute with the Sch\"odinger flow $\verb"S"(t)$.
+Like all Fourier multipliers, the Littlewood--Paley operators commute with the Sch\"odinger flow $\verb"S"(t)$.

-As some applications of the Littlewood-Paley theory, we have the following lemma. \begin{lemma}[Bernstein inequalities] For any $ 1 \le p \le q \le \infty $ and $ s \ge 0 $,
+As some applications of the Littlewood--Paley theory, we have the following lemma.